ChestMimic/Dumpster_Dive/readme.txt

 	Ensure that all prerequisites are correct before running dump dump essentially functions as "rm -rf $TRASH" with an additional mkdir call to replace the trash directory

+Known error:
+	Attempting to recursively remove a directory across partitions has been failing with strange memory affecting filenames.
+Unsure of how to fix.
+	Only appears to happen with multiple files inside the directory.
+Empty directories complete sucessfully, as well as singular files.
+	This error also seems to happen when a user attempts to delete multiple files at a time.